-

 VOLUNTEERING BEHIND THE SCENES

 Volunteers who are not interacting with students can also be a wonderful support at Crossroads.
-Your skills for technology, organizing, cleaning, making materials and even gardening and raking can be a blessing here if you have just a little time on an ongoing basis.
+Your skills in technology, organizing, cleaning, making materials, and even gardening and raking can be a blessing here if you have just a little time on an ongoing basis.
 The process for getting started is similar to the one above.
-Please send your resume or use the application form below.
-Complete and send it to Vickir@Crossroadcenter.org.
-You’ll come in for an interview and we’ll figure out together how to fit your interests with our needs.
-Depending upon the project of interest, you may need to provide paperwork requirements and fulfill training requirements.
-Volunteers will not be permitted to begin service until all required pieces are submitted and approved.
+Please send your resume or use the application form on this page.

 Mulch Maintainers – Help us keep our playground safe.
 Mulch needs to be raked weekly, and enhanced as needed.